-Indian court grants bail to Bollywood superstar Salman Khan
+Fans dance as India court grants bail to Bollywood superstar

 - Many Americans try retirement, then change their minds

+The scenes were more intense outside his Mumbai residence in India’s entertainment capital.
+Thousands of fans waited for hours and lit up the sky with fireworks as Khan reached his home.

+Flanked by his father and other relatives, he came to the balcony of his apartment with folded hands and waved, thanking them for their support.
+He retreated after signaling his fans to go home.

-Four other Bollywood stars also accused in the case — Saif Ali Khan, Sonali Bendre, Tabu and Neelam — were acquitted Thursday by Chief Judicial Magistrate Dev Kumar Khatri.
-They were in the jeep that Salman Khan was believed to be driving during the hunt in 1998.
+Four other Bollywood stars accused in the case – Saif Ali Khan, Sonali Bendre, Tabu and Neelam – were acquitted Thursday.
+They were in the vehicle that Salman Khan was believed to be driving during the hunt in 1998.
 Tabu and Neelam both use just one name.

 Khan says he did not shoot the two blackbuck deer.
 The heavily muscled actor was acquitted in two related cases.